mapikit/meta-system-docs/docs/api-docs/functions/schema-functions/queries.md

 ```

 ## One of Query
 Now, lets say you want all the data that matches one of values in a list.
 For instance. let's say you want all the user data if the age of the user is 16, 18 or 30.
-You could use an `$or` tag and a few `equalt_to` tag, but a more convinient way of doing this is to simple use the `one_of` tag.
+You could use an `$or` tag and a few `equal_to` tag, but a more convinient way of doing this is to simple use the `one_of` tag.
 This tag matches all the data that is equal to one of the given possibilities.
 Example:
 ```javascript
 {
   age: {